Key Facts on Abortion in the United States

 Self-managed abortions typically involve obtaining medication abortion pills from an online pharmacy that will send the pills by mail or by purchasing the pills from a pharmacy in another country.
 This does not typically involve a direct consultation with a clinician either in person or via telehealth.

-After the decision in Dobbs left many women without access to abortion, some have resorted to ordering pills from online markets outside the U.S. medical system.
+Research has found that prior to Dobbs, more than one in ten patients who obtained abortions at clinics had considered self-managing their abortions.
+This is likely to increase going forward since abortion care is not available in many states, and there have already been reports of people ordering pills from online markets outside the U.S. medical system.
 Tracking information on these online orders can help fill in gaps in abortion count estimates but can also be difficult.
 Some companies may not share data on purchases, and it would also be unclear whether patients take the abortion medication after receiving it in the mail.

 The median costs of abortion services exceed $500.